TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery: Results

 \subsection{Ablation Study of the Proposed Method}

-To analyze the impact of each innovative component in CSG-ADCD, we conducted ablation experiments by systematically including and excluding four key modules: EER (Edge-Enhanced ResNet), SPD (Stride-free Space-to-Depth), CSDMAM (Cross-Stage Dual-Domain Multi-Scale Attention Module), and FWS Loss (Focaler-Wise-SIoU Loss).
-The results, shown in Table \ref{tab:ablation_experiments}, demonstrate the contribution of each module to the model's overall performance across various evaluation metrics.
+To analyze the impact of each component in CSG-ADCD, we conduct ablation studies by selectively enabling and disabling four key modules: EER (Edge-Enhanced ResNet), SPD (Stride-free Space-to-Depth), CSDMAM (Cross-Stage Dual-Domain Multi-Scale Attention Module), and FWS Loss (Focaler-Wise-SIoU Loss).
+The results in Table~\ref{tab:ablation_experiments} quantify each module’s contribution across multiple evaluation metrics.
+Here, \(\checkmark\) denotes an enabled module, and \(\times\) denotes a disabled one.

-\textbf{Edge Enhanced ResNet (EER)} As shown in the table, enabling Edge Enhanced ResNet significantly improves the model's precision and recall.
-Precision increases from 0.369 to 0.444, while recall increases from 0.177 to 0.203.
-This suggests that Edge Enhanced ResNet effectively refines error estimation, leading to better model accuracy, particularly in complex scenarios.
-Additionally, mAP$_{50}$ improves from 0.163 to 0.189, further reflecting the positive impact of this module on object detection.
-Given that transmission line defect detection typically involves small, often faint features in images, \textbf{EER} plays a crucial role in enhancing the model's sensitivity to these subtle defects.

-\textbf{Space-to-depth Convolution (SPD)} Incorporating Space-to-depth Convolution leads to further performance improvements.
-Precision increases from 0.444 to 0.486, while recall remains relatively consistent at 0.195.
-The mAP$_{50}$ also improves from 0.189 to 0.190, which shows that Space-to-depth Convolution is effective in fine-tuning object localization and enhancing precision without a significant trade-off in recall.
-Given the small scale of defects in transmission line imagery, SPD effectively helps capture more fine-grained spatial information, which improves the localization of small defects in the images.

-\textbf{Cross-Stage Dual-Domain Multi-Scale Attention Module (CSDMAM)} The introduction of CSDMAM demonstrates its effectiveness in enhancing the model’s capability to capture small-scale defects under complex backgrounds.
-Although an intermediate configuration without the loss function shows minor fluctuations (e.g., precision 0.425 vs. 0.417, recall 0.190 vs. 0.208), the overall performance trend confirms the complementary role of CSDMAM when integrated with other modules.
-Notably, when CSDMAM is combined with both EER and SPD, the $\mathrm{AP}{s}$ improves markedly from 0.083 to 0.119, highlighting its strength in boosting sensitivity to small objects.
-This suggests that CSDMAM effectively suppresses background interference while enhancing multi-scale feature representation, which is crucial for distinguishing subtle defects from visually similar structures in transmission line imagery.
-The observed gains in $\mathrm{AP}{s}$ validate the necessity of CSDMAM for robust small-target detection, particularly when used synergistically with the proposed loss function.

-\textbf{Focaler-Wise-SIoU Loss (FWS Loss)} The inclusion of Focaler-Wise-SIoU Loss leads to significant improvements across all metrics.
-Precision increases from 0.458 to 0.500, and recall increases from 0.166 to 0.204. mAP$_{50}$ improves from 0.165 to 0.207, confirming that this loss function enhances model robustness, especially in challenging detection tasks.
-The AP$_s$ also shows a marked improvement, increasing from 0.071 to 0.119.
-This improvement is especially important for the transmission line defect detection task, where small defects make up the majority of the dataset.
-The FWS Loss function is particularly effective in boosting the model's sensitivity to small object detection without compromising overall performance.